Trident Seafoods Fleet

 F/V Dominator under way

-Governed by federal licensing regulations, some of them operate in the Bering Sea & Aleutian Islands region, while others operate in the Gulf of Alaska.
+Governed by federal licensing regulations, some operate in the Bering Sea & Aleutian Islands region, while others operate in the Gulf of Alaska.
 The primary target species for these vessels include Wild Alaska Pollock and Pacific cod which are harvested at various times throughout the year.
 When not engaged in direct harvesting operations, some of these vessels operate as tender vessels taking deliveries of Alaska salmon from a fleet of independent fishermen.
 Others may perform charter work for fisheries research purposes.
 The typical crew size is 4 or 5.

 Arctic Ram // Length: 87 ft.